piratos/salty-flask/README.md

 * [x] Configure apache
 * [x] COnfigure mod-wsgi
 * [x] Use virtualenv to separate the project dependies
-* [ ] Use salt pillar for os-linked packages and apache configuration
+* [ ] Use salt pillar for os-linked packages and apache configuration (Fix pillar top grains)
 * [ ] Use reactor to trigger auto deployment